nathggns/jq-list/CONTRIBUTING.md

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

 Test that grunt is installed globally by running `grunt --version` at the command-line.
-If grunt isn't installed globally, run `npm install -g grunt` to install the latest version. _You may need to run `sudo npm install -g grunt`._
+If grunt isn't installed globally, run `npm install -g grunt-cli` to install the latest version. _You may need to run `sudo npm install -g grunt-cli`._

 _Note that in Windows, you may have to run `grunt.cmd` instead of `grunt`._